tinkergrove/openai-openapi-spec-processor/README.md

-# OpenAI API Specification Processor
+# OpenAI OpenAPI Specification Processor

 This repository contains a Python script (`process_openai_spec.py`) designed to fetch, parse, and organize various sections of the OpenAI OpenAPI Specification.